-Lessons from the audit of 2021 and 2022 CPD records
+Lessons from the audits of CPD records

 All Costs Lawyers who are regulated by the CLSB must maintain and develop their knowledge and practical skills to ensure they meet the standards expected of them in the Costs Lawyer Code of Conduct.
 The regulatory requirements relating to CPD are contained in the CPD Rules.